AtomLinter/linter-eslint/README.md

 ## Common Problems

-#### JSX not loading when you open a .jsx file?
+#### Linter not starting when you open a file?

-If you can't load .jsx files, it's likely the atom editor is not recognizing the .jsx scope, which then won't select to use the linter-eslint package.
+If the linter is not starting when opening a file, it's likely the atom editor is not recognizing the filetype scope, which then won't select to use the linter-eslint package.
 To find out, try running `Editor: Log Cursor Scopes` in your command pallate.
-If you see something along the lines of `text-plain.null-grammar`, your editor is not applying the correct scope, so you'll need to install [language-javascript-jsx](https://atom.io/packages/language-javascript-jsx).
+If you see something along the lines of `text-plain.null-grammar`, your editor is not recognizing filetype extension or language and applying the correct scope, so you'll need to install the correct language.
+A common example is for JSX, where you will need [language-javascript-jsx](https://atom.io/packages/language-javascript-jsx) to allow Atom to recognize the JSX language, and run the linter on those files.
+In short, check your cursor scopes if the linter isn't working.
+It's likely you have a language issue.

 ## Contributing